 Some people describe their experience as if they were flying.
 Some people describe it as being shot out of a cannon for 100 yards in just a few seconds.
-It offers a rush that nothing else can.
+Drift diving Lake Keowee offers a rush that nothing else can.

-You will need to bring your own gear in order to dive, or use rental equipment from the dive shop.
+You will need to bring your own gear in order to dive or you will have to use rental equipment from the dive shop.

-For information or to schedule a dive contact the Jocassee Dive Shop by clicking the link.
+For information or to schedule a dive, contact the Lake Jocassee Dive Shop by clicking this link.